bamazap/build-responsively/README.md

 # build-responsively
 An experimental approach to responsive design.

+## New Repository
+This repository (which contains Python code) has been abandoned in favor of a new one (containing JavaScript code): [easy-rwd](https://github.com/bamazap/easy-rwd).
+This change has occurred because this tool seems better-suited as a Node package, and a fairly different definition of a layout is being used.

+I do not expect to work in this repository again, but I am leaving it for reference.

 ## Idea
 Pages are composed of widgets, which may be composed of other widgets themselves.
 Base widgets have no children, and are created normally with HTML.